 Lead-Educate-Assist-Promote (LEAP) Grants

-- LEAD by sharing the vision and inspiring businesses to embrace circular economy principles
+- LEAD by sharing the vision and inspiring businesses to embrace sustainability and circular economy principles

-- EDUCATE by providing information, developing guidelines, and raising awareness
+- EDUCATE by providing information, developing resources, and raising awareness

-- ASSIST by providing one-on-one, tailored support for select businesses where this leads to shared learning opportunities
+- ASSIST by providing one-on-one, tailored support for select businesses as well as shared learning opportunities

-- PROMOTE success through case studies, awards, recognition
+- PROMOTE success through workshops, networking events, case studies, awards, recognition

 How much money is available?

 Up to $100,000 (maximum $50,000 per fiscal year) per applicant

 Who can apply?

 - Industry associations, peak industry bodies